bjoernzosel/CartWitnessing/README.md

 ### Shift Teams

 Define one or more teams in a shift.
 Each will have it's own team-leader.
 Provide further information for every team, such as a description, a picture with a route, meetings points and more.

-### Store Room

-Manage your store room via JW Management.
-After each shift a team-leader can report whats been placed.
-The system then automatically updates the publications' stock with the number of placements taken.

 ### Notifications